Personal heartache and grief are causes of some hauntings…

 Aroma of a variety of perfumes and the sound of high heels have been reported by the living in the building.

 Dwayne was sitting at one of the tables located in the main theatre room on the first floor, reading the paper.
 Sitting at his feet was his cousin’s German Shepherd, Sarge, that he had brought with him for moral support.

 The dog suddenly looked intently at the left part of the stage in front of him.
-Both went over to the left curtain, where they saw a man in a tuxedo, who had no feet and a transparent face, watching them.
-Dwayne let Sarge take off to catch this culprit.
-This spirit disappeared before the dog reached him.
+Both went over to the left curtain, where they saw a man in a tuxedo watching him, he had no feet and a transparent face.
+Dwayne let Sarge take off after him.
+The spirit disappeared before Sarge reached him.
 The dog sniffed the floor where the apparition stood, puzzled.

-After the man disappeared from the stage, the guard set a trap in the kitchen area by putting a plate on the floor, with a wine glass on top of it.
-If something goes through the kitchen, it probably wouldn’t see this on the floor.
+After the man disappeared from the stage, Dwayne set a trap in the kitchen area by putting a plate on the floor, with a wine glass on top of it.
+If someone or something walked through the kitchen, they or it probably wouldn’t see this on the floor.
 Sure enough, both the guard and the dog heard a noise coming from the kitchen.
-The dog bounded ahead into the kitchen, but quickly came back, whining like a puppy, slinking behind guard.
+The dog bounded ahead into the kitchen, but quickly came back, whining like a puppy, slinking behind Dwayne.

-A little spooked, the guard cautiously opened the door.
+A little spooked, he cautiously opened the door.
 While no one was present, the plate had been placed on top of the wine glass.

 An older pair of entities, male and female, very much in love

 Dressed in 1930s attire.